-You can either use booking sites like Booking.com, Airbnb or Vrbo to book accommodations at Big White.
+You can either use booking sites like Booking.com, VRBO to book accommodations at Big White.
 Search using Big White, British Columbia as your location criteria and use the map feature.
 You can also use Big White’s central reservation to book certain places.

 The best advice I can provide is to know what area you want to stay in and then search the listing around that map area.
 Or if you are strickly by budget or price you can search the entire mountain.